Bangaon subdivision

 Bangaon subdivision is an administrative subdivision of the North 24 Parganas district in the Indian state of West Bengal.

 History

 In 1883 Bangaon subdivision was transferred from Nadia district to Jessore District.
-At the time of Partition of Bengal (1947) the police station areas of Bangaon and Gaighata of Jessore district, forming Bangaon subdivision, were placed in India, and the rest of Jessore district in East Pakistan.
+At the time of Partition of Bengal (1947) the police station areas of Bangaon and Gaighata of Bongaon Subdivision of Jessore district, forming Bangaon subdivision, were placed in India, and the rest of Jessore district in East Pakistan.

 Geography

 Bangaon subdivision is part of the Ichhamati-Raimangal Plain, one of the three physiographic regions in the district located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
 The Ichhamati flows through the eastern part of the district.

 Subdivisions

 North 24 Parganas district is divided into the following administrative subdivisions: